-Many different types of specialists work with people who have experienced a TBI.
-Your loved one may not need all types of rehabilitative treatment that are available.
+Many different types of specialists work with people who have experienced TBI.
+Your loved one may not need all types of rehabilitative treatments that are available.
 The treatment he or she receives should target the specific challenges that your loved one experiences.

 Some therapies your loved one may benefit from include: